 We develop a significant, shared commitment to rejoice together, to grieve together, to delight in each other, and to make each other’s condition our own.
-And, unselfishly, we share our financial resources and personal possessions with each other and with the poor.
+And, seeking to overcome our selfishness, we strive to share all of our collective financial resources and personal possessions with each other and with the poor.

 Because we believe that it is God who has called us into community we covenant to share in our life together the faith and love (agape) of Christ, the communion (koinonia) of the Holy Spirit, the hope of God’s kin’dom, and mutual accountability for living daily as Jesus teaches us.